Big Thunder Mountain Railroad: Theme

 Although the details of the backstory vary from park to park, all follow the same general story arc.
 Sometime in the late 1800s, gold was discovered on Big Thunder Mountain in the American Southwest.
-Overnight, a small mining town became a thriving one (Rainbow Ridge in Disneyland; Tumbleweed in Florida; Thunder Mesa in Disneyland Paris).
+Overnight, a small mining town became a thriving one (Rainbow Ridge in Disneyland; Tumbleweed in Magic Kingdom; Thunder Mesa in Disneyland Park Paris) under the thumb of the greedy mining company owner (Barnabas T. Bullion in the American versions, Henry Ravenswood in Disneyland Park Paris).
 Mining was prosperous, and an extensive line of mine trains was set up to transport the ore.
 Unknown to the settlers, the mountain was a sacred spot to local Native Americans and was cursed.

-Before long, the settlers' desecration of the mountain caused a great tragedy, which, depending on the park, is usually depicted to be an earthquake (Disneyland and Disneyland Paris), a tsunami (Tokyo Disneyland), or a flash flood (Walt Disney World), which befell the mines and town, and the town was abandoned.
+Before long, the settlers' desecration of the mountain caused a great tragedy, which, depending on the park, is usually depicted to be an earthquake (Disneyland and Disneyland Park Paris), a tsunami (Tokyo Disneyland), or a flash flood (Magic Kingdom), which befell the mines and town, and the town was abandoned.
 Some time later, the locomotives were found to be racing around the mountain on their own, without engineers or a crew.
 The Big Thunder Mountain Railroad was founded in the old mining camp to allow wanderers to take rides on the possessed trains.

 The detailed backstory, while present in park literature and training materials, is not communicated to park guests directly.
-The station buildings on all four versions of the ride are themed to appearance of a mining company office from the mid to late 19th century.
+The station buildings on all four versions of the ride are themed to the appearance of a mining company office from the mid to late 19th century.
 In the Disneyland park, there is music and laughing in one of the saloons of Rainbow Ridge, and a typewriter is heard from a newspaper office.
 The mountains themselves are themed to the red rock formations of the American Southwest.
 The rock work designs in the Disneyland version are based on the hoodoos of Bryce Canyon National Park in Utah.
-In the Florida, Tokyo and Paris versions of the ride, the rockwork designs are based on the rising buttes that are located in Arizona and at Monument Valley in Utah.
-Walt Disney Imagineering took special care to make it appear that the rocks were there originally, and the track was built around the rocks, unlike a number of earlier mine rides, which were built the other way around (by sculpting the rocks around the tracks).
+In the Magic Kingdom, Tokyo and Paris versions of the ride, the rockwork designs are based on the rising buttes that are located in Arizona and at Monument Valley in Utah.
+Walt Disney Imagineering designed the attraction to make it appear that the rocks were there originally, and the track was built around the rocks, unlike a number of earlier mine rides, which were built the other way around (by sculpting the rocks around the tracks).
 There is also a dinosaur skeleton that the train passes by in all versions of the ride except the Paris version.
-A cracked eggshell is nearby, and there is a pleasant lake with water that is shot up while the train passes on the warmer days.
-Sound effects of a typical locomotive operation are piped into the surrounding scenery to add realism to guests viewing the ride from observation platforms, including the steam whistle sounding, even though there is no whistle displayed on the locomotives.
+A cracked eggshell is nearby, and there is a lake with water that is shot up while the train passes on the warmer days.
+Sound effects of a typical locomotive operation are piped into the surrounding scenery to add realism to guests viewing the ride from observation platforms, including the steam whistle sounding.